thephpleague/csv/source/filtering.md

 $writer->addStreamFilter('str.toupper');
 //first insert -> file.csv will contain uppercased data.
 $writer->insertOne(['bill', 'gates', 'bill@microsoft.com']);
-//Both methods below will have no effect and won't return any error!!
+//this  will have no effect and won't return any error!!
 $writer->addStreamFilter('str.rot13');
 //The inserted array will only be uppercased!!
 $writer->insertOne('steve,job,job@apple.com');